abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 <!--comic-->
 (Look at this piece of code!
 Doesn't this seem "unnatural"?)

-If you try to do this in Haskell, for example, it would immediately tell you that `a` is a "rigid type variable" (also known as "Skolem variable" in other context) i.e. that when you have a signature $\forall a.
+This will work.
+But, if you try to do the same in Haskell, for example, it would immediately tell you that you cannot, because `a` is a "rigid type variable" (also known as "Skolem variable" in other context) i.e. that when you have a signature $\forall a.
 List a \to List a$ you are not supposed to try to guess what the type of $a$ is at runtime.

+Why is it so?
+There are some technical reasons, as runtime type checks, like this one add performance overhead and require the runtime to preserve type information for each value, after compilation, but it is also

 This is like, (if we switch to the logic branch of the Curry-Howard isomorphism) proving a general statement, of the form "All $a$'s have a given property" by merely pointing out that the $a$s that are currently in existence happen to have it.
 Surely, even if valid in some contexts, such proofs are a very limited in terms of both scope and information they carry e.g. the assertion that all people who are sitted at the table next to you have brown hair doesn't tell you anything of substance, unless there is a deeper reason for

 No, the correct way to prove this statement is by using general laws